*2015 values are based on the first three quarters of data using ICD-9-CM coding.

 LOS is the number of days that the patient stayed in the hospital.
 It is calculated by subtracting the admission date from the discharge date.
 Same-day stays are therefore coded with a length of stay of 0.
 The median LOS is calculated using newborn hospitalizations with nonmissing LOS.

-LOS is suppressed when the numerator is less than 11.
+LOS is suppressed when the numerator is less than or equal to 10.

 Use this export feature to download all of the underlying data for NAS among newborn hospitalizations for national and all available States in Microsoft Excel (.xls) format.